StormPrince-Work/bank-churn-prediction-XGBoost/README.md

 ## Results
 - Best Model: XGBoost with Optuna, with Age Binning and encoding.
-- Kaggle Competition Scores on TestSet: Private: 0.8061, Public: 0.80536
+- Kaggle Competition Scores on Test Set: Private: 0.8061, Public: 0.80536